martbetz/martbetz.github.io/_posts/2025-07-20-so-long-manjaro1.md

 tags: Manjaro Arch RawTherapee
 ---

 I’ve used Manjaro since always, but I’ve now switched over to Arch.
-I’ve never been one to distro hop, but my hand was somewhat forced — and, now that I <i>have</i>, there’s certainly no turning back.
+I’ve never been one to distro hop, but my hand was pretty much forced — and, now that I’m gone, I’m certainly not turning back.

 I noticed something strange in RawTherapee; the results when applying my custom PP3s differed from version to version.
 I just went with it at first, presuming it was down to changes and tweaks to the way RawTherapee worked; it turns out, though, it wasn't — when I tried it out on Arch, no such issues occured.